sjp38/linux/Documentation/admin-guide/mm/damon/index.rst

    of the size of target workloads).

 Using this framework, therefore, the kernel's memory management mechanisms can make advanced decisions.
-The experimental memory management optimization works that incurring high data accesses instrumentation overhead will be able to take another try.
-In user space, meanwhile, users who have some special workloads can write personalized tools or applications for deeper understanding and specialized optimizations of their workloads and systems.
+Experimental memory management optimization works that incurring high data accesses monitoring overhead could implemented again.
+In user space, meanwhile, users who have some special workloads can write personalized applications for better understanding and optimizations of their workloads and systems.

 .. toctree::
    :maxdepth: 2